 I think one of the most daunting things about walking into an art store is the 4,000 types of paper and 800 types of pencils lining the walls.
 If you have someone in your life who loves comic books or is looking to start drawing, I’ve gone uber-hard finding some cool gift ideas for them.
 I’ll keep it short because this post is SUPER long.

-*This post has been updated for 2021.
-Also, when you’re done, be sure to check out all our curated gift guides here.
+*This post was updated for 2021.
+Also, when you’re done, be sure to check out all our 2022 curated gift guides here.

 Gifts For Comic Book Lovers

 1. Castle Art Pencils Set: So this set is awesome for someone getting into sketching OR someone who’s working on getting a good kit together.
 It comes with a ton of stuff including kneaded and rubber erasers, sharpeners, paper stumps, and graphite pencils and sticks.